pkuqiwang/alphafold/README.md

 To recreate a new EC2 with AlphaFold, the first couple steps are similar to what we did earlier when creating a EC2 from scratch.
 But instead of creating the data volume from scratch, we will attach a volume restored from the snapshot.

-1. Go to [AWS EC2 console](https://console.aws.amazon.com/ec2).
+1. Go to [Amazon EC2 console](https://console.aws.amazon.com/ec2).
 In the AWS region of your choice, launch a new EC2 instance with Deep Learning AMI by searching `Deep Learning AMI`.
 Choose the Deep Learning AMI based on Ubuntu 18.04.

 ![ec2ami](images/ec2ami.png)